scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Now I have to decide if I'll keep this log going or not.

+### Day 366

+Work supplied lunch today, o Soylent for dinner only.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/